prashantkhurana/minimal/README.md

 Personal blog theme powered by [Hugo](https://gohugo.io).
 A live demo is available [here](https://themes.gohugo.io/theme/minimal/).

+This is my personal fork of the theme since its archived now.

 ## Installation

 You can install the theme either as a clone or submodule.